dubhue/suno-archive/README.md

 1. Open the web interface in your browser
 2. Enter your username
-3. Paste your Suno cookie (see [How to Get Your Cookie](#how-to-get-your-cookie))
+3. Paste your Suno bearer token (see [How to Get Your Bearer Token](#how-to-get-your-bearer-token))
+4. Select audio format (MP3, WAV, or both)
-4. Click "Start Archive"
+5. Click "Start Archive"
-5. Wait for the download to complete
+6. Wait for the download to complete
-6. View your library or export as ZIP
+7. View your library or export as ZIP

 ## API Endpoints